-To install IBM FAStT MSJ, do the following:
+Perform the following steps to install IBM FAStT MSJ:

 - 1. Insert the IBM TotalStorage FAStT Storage Manager Version 8.3 CD into the CD-ROM drive. - 2.
 From the X-windows GUI, open a command window. - 3.
-Type the following and press Enter:

-cd /mnt/cdrom/FAStT\MSJ/linux

-- 4. To run the installer for FAStT MSJ, type the following at a prompt: sh FAStT - 5.
+Type the following command and press Enter: - cd /mnt/cdrom/FAStT_MSJ/linux - 4.
+To run the installer for FAStT MSJ, type the following command at a prompt: sh FAStT - 5.
 Press Tab; then, press Enter.
 The Introduction window opens. - 6.
 Click Next.